pfreyp/SC17_Developer_Lab/Hello_World_Lab.md

 ```

 * Confirm that the AFI is ready to be used

-Note that in the context of this workshop, the command below might request you might not go through directly.
-It might ask you to run 'aws configure' but that inormation might not be available.
-If that's the case just move to the next step.
+Note that in the context of this workshop, the command below might not go through directly.
+It might ask you to run 'aws configure' but that information might not be available.
+If you cannot runthis command just move to the next step.
 ```
 aws ec2 describe-fpga-images --fpga-image-ids afi-0f47c8a14a646f4f8
 ```